URGENT ACTION ALERT

-- This is why we need the Equality Act -- federal bill that will add LGBTQ people to existing civil rights laws and strengthening protections for all people -- including women, religious minorities, and people of color.
+- This is why we need the Equality Act -- a federal bill that will add LGBTQ people to existing civil rights laws and strengthen protections for all people -- including women, religious minorities, and people of color.

-- Approximately half of Alaska's population is currently protected from discrimination based on sexual orientation and gender identity and Rep. Don Young can fix that.
-Note: Anchorage, Juneau, Sitka already have similar protections in place - lets get the remaining of the state covered by passing the Equality Act.
+- Approximately half of Alaska's population is currently protected from discrimination based on sexual orientation and gender identity, and Representative Mary Peltola can fix that.
+Note: Anchorage, Juneau, Sitka already have similar protections in place - let's get the remaining state covered by passing the Equality Act.

 Questions & Answers